-General requirements
+General Requirements

-The Environmental Assessment (EA) for the Project Application must include:
+The Environmental Assessment (EA) for the Concept and Project Application must include:

-- 1. An executive summary: - 2.
-An outline of the scope of the project including: - any development options; - justification for the project taking into consideration any environmental impacts of the project, the suitability of the site and whether the project is in the public interest; - outline of the staged implementation of the project if applicable; - 3.
-A thorough site analysis including constraints mapping and description of the existing environment: - 4.
+- 1. An executive summary; - 2.
+An outline of the scope of the project including: - any development options; - justification for the project taking into consideration any environmental impacts of the project, the suitability of the site and whether the project is in the public interest; - outline of the staged implementation of the project if applicable; - A thorough site analysis including constraints mapping and description of the existing environment; - 4.
 Consideration of any relevant statutory and non-statutory provisions and identification of any non-compliances with such provisions, in particular relevant provisions arising from environmental planning instruments, Regional Strategies (including draft Regional Strategies) and Development Control Plans. - 5.
-Consideration of impacts, if any, on matters of national environmental significance under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999; - 6.
-An assessment of the potential impacts of the project and a draft Statement of Commitments, outlining environmental management, mitigation and monitoring measures to be implemented to minimise any potential impacts of the project; - 7.
-The plans and documents outlined in Attachment 2; - 8.
+Identify whether the proposal will impact on any matters of national environmental significance and be considered a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999. - 6.
+An assessment of the potential impacts of the project and a draft Statement of

+Commitments, outlining environmental management, mitigation and monitoring measures to be implemented to minimise any potential impacts of the project;

+- 7. The plans and documents outlined in Attachment 2; - 8.
 A signed statement from the author of the Environmental Assessment certifying that the information contained in the report is neither false nor misleading; - 9.
+A Quantity Surveyor's Certificate of Cost to verify the capital investment value of the project; and - 10.
 An assessment of the key issues specified below and a table outlining how these key issues have been addressed.